johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -image-resolution\[-json] \<n>** \[-inline] **in.pdf** \[\<range>]

-The **-list-images-used** and **-list-images-used-json** operations list the images at point of use, including page number, image name, width in pixels, height in pixels, x resolution, y resolution and object number.
+The **-list-images-used** and **-list-images-used-json** operations list the images at point of use with their page number, image name, width in pixels, height in pixels, x resolution, y resolution and object number.
 Using **-image-resolution** or **-image-resolution-json** instead reports only such images as do not reach a minimum resolution.